-Windows Easy Transfer (WET)
+Windows Easy Transfer

-Windows Easy Transfer makes it easy for you to move files, folders, program settings, and system settings from your old PC to your new Windows 7 computer.
-You can choose individual files to move over, and Windows 7 even tells you how to get the latest version of programs that you’re using on your old PC.
-If you’re adding a second computer to your home, WET’s new file explorer let’s you see files on other computers and pick and choose only the ones you want to copy to your new PC.
+Windows Easy Transfer (WET) in Windows 7 makes it easy for you to move files, folders, program settings, and system settings from your old PC to your new one.
+You can choose individual files to move, and Windows 7 even tells you how to get the latest version of programs that you’re using on your old PC.
+If you’re adding a second computer to your home, the new file explorer in WET let’s you see files on other computers and pick and choose only the ones you want to copy to your new PC.

 Maybe you want to copy some files from your old PC to a secure file archive and only move recent content over to your new computer.
-WET makes it easy for you to make those choices and put some data in storage and more other files to your new PC.
+WET makes it easy for you to make those choices and put some data in storage and move other files to your new PC.
 If anything fails to copy properly during the migration, WET shows you a complete report and gives you the option to try again.
 When you’re done, WET gives you a list of all of the files that have been transferred and their new locations.
-You can even save the report on your new computer so you can refer to it later.
+You can even save the report on your new PC so you can refer to it later.

 Windows Anytime Upgrade

-Did you know that you can easily add features available in premium versions of Windows 7 even if those versions didn’t come with your original Windows 7 computer?
-And you can do this without a major upgrade.
+You can easily add features available in premium versions of Windows 7 even if those versions didn’t come with your original computer and without performing a major upgrade.
 All Windows 7 features come wrapped within a single package on your PC, so upgrading is just a matter of unlocking those features.
-For example, if you purchased a PC with Home Premium and want some features that are available in Ultimate, you can upgrade without needing additional disks or performing a complete system upgrade.
-You simply need to get a key to unlock the new features.
-You can get a key in one of two ways – you can purchase one on the Internet from Windows Online, or you can buy one from a retail location.
+For example, if you purchased a PC with Windows 7 Home Premium edition and want some features that are available in Windows 7 Ultimate edition, you can upgrade without needing additional discs or performing a complete system upgrade.
+You simply need to get a key to unlock the new features – you can purchase one on the web from Windows Online, or you can buy one from a retail location.
 Once you get your key, Windows Anytime Upgrade helps you quickly unlock the new features you want and within a few moments you can start using them.